JacksonBurns/fastprop/paper/paper.md

  - in the same pattern as the outline in subsections, establish the idea of QSPR, the historical focus on linear methods with bespoke descriptors, the failure of these methods to work generally (I claim because the descriptor sets were not sufficient and the regression techniques could not learn the complex functions, i.e. non-linearity), the move into learned representations to counter this, and then the idea that modern software finally has good enough sets of descriptors to facilitate the previous approach and by going back and not 'starting' from zero we can go faster more interpretably and on smaller datasets

 ## Historical Approaches
+See this outstanding review by Muratov et. al (https://doi.org/10.1039/D0CS00098A), qsar was historically linear methods (nowadays also called ML), especially random forest, and has only recently tried DL; DL has been unsuccessful primarily because of data limitations, I will prove that it still can be successful.

 ## Shift to Learned Representations
- - open with talking about how DL on molecular descriptors failed
+ - in the search for generalizable QSPR, we shifted away from molecular descriptors and fingerprints toward learned representations
+ - exact paper is hard to pin, but the only general-purpose property prediction models on the 'leaderboards' today follow this line of thinking:

-Mention UniMol, Chemprop, CMPNN, and this(https://arxiv.org/pdf/2312.16855.pdf) and this (https://arxiv.org/pdf/2401.03369.pdf).
+Mention UniMol, Chemprop, CMPNN, and  GSL-MPP (https://arxiv.org/pdf/2312.16855.pdf) and SGGRL (https://arxiv.org/pdf/2401.03369.pdf).
 And also MHNN: https://github.com/schwallergroup/mhnn

 ## Previous Deep-QSPR and the `fastprop` Approach
- - as we moved toward learned representations, we lost interpretablity, sacrificed speed, and **lost the ability to correlate small datasets with a target** **because we are starting from near-zero everytime**
+ - as we moved toward learned representations, we lost interpretablity, sacrificed speed, and **lost the ability to correlate small datasets with a target** ([@chemprop_theory] states that <1000 entries, fingerprint models are competitive with Chemprop again) **because we are starting from near-zero everytime**

-This review talks about wanting to fit on low data and the advanced ML techinques needed to do it when using these more involved models. https://chemrxiv.org/engage/chemrxiv/article-details/65b154a166c13817292fad82 they want low data DL, here it is!
+ - This review talks about wanting to fit on low data and the advanced ML techinques needed to do it when using these more involved models. https://chemrxiv.org/engage/chemrxiv/article-details/65b154a166c13817292fad82 they want low data DL, here it is!
 None of this involved stuff
 **by starting from such an informed initialization (100 years of descriptor design) we circumvent the need for advanced training techniques and progressively slower, complex, and uninterpretable models**